Skip to main content

 • Studies are properly concluded by completing the relevant study program.
 The date of completion is the day on which the state exam prescribed at the end of the program, or its last part, is taken (§ 55 of Act No. 111/1998 Coll., on Higher Education Institutions).

 • The university diploma will be awarded to the graduate at the formal graduation ceremony.
-If the graduate does not attend the ceremony, he/she will receive the diploma in an alternative manner—either through personal collection at the study department or by mail via Czech Post.
+If the graduate does not attend the ceremony, he/she will receive the diploma in an alternative manner — either through personal collection at the study department or by registered mail via Czech Post.

 Extension of Studies